LemmyWorld/modeducation-page/content/basics/_index.md

 **Clue III:** The Creed is your guide and it is the only way to cheat.

-**Clue number IV:** This is the number of John Wick movies that were published at the time we wrote this.
+**Clue Chapter IV:** This is the number of John Wick movies that were published at the time we wrote this.

 If you believe you are ready, please go to the next page.